loggar/note/db/db-postgreSQL/psql.insert-dump.md

 # Insert Dump

-Insert dump with uuid generated id, and created timestamp. (from 2hours ago for this case)
+Insert dump with uuid generated id, and created UTC timestamp. (from 2hours ago for this case)

 ```sql
 CREATE EXTENSION IF NOT EXISTS pgcrypto;